Machina-Labs/machine_learning_HW2/README.md

 2. Data Acquisition and Exploration
 Dataset Creation:

-Use a publicly available dataset (e.g., ShapeNet) or simulate laser scans of CAD models, introducing noise and missing data patterns.
+Use a publicly available dataset (e.g., ShapeNet or ModelNet40) or simulate laser scans of CAD models, introducing noise and missing data patterns.

 ### Deliverable:
 Summary of dataset acquisition or simulation.